akanadocs/docs-test/ag/simple-policy-development.md

 ### <a name="introduction"></a>Overview

-This document describes how to build a simple policy handler using the Eclipse IDE.
+This document describes how to create and compile an OSGi Plug-in project (such as a custom policy component) using the Eclipse IDE.

 #### <a name="data"></a>Prerequisites